 </div>

-If mainScripts is enabled (default), clicking any image in a gallery or any image with the .lightbox class will open a full-screen zoom view.
+If the mainScripts component is active (default), docmd automatically applies a full-screen zoom effect to any image contained within a gallery or any image tagged with the .lightbox class.

 { .lightbox }